zer2/fantasy-basketball-optimizer/about/turnovers.md

 |:------|:------|:------|:------|:------|:------|:------|:---------|:---------|
 | 10.3\% | 6.8\% | 6.2\% | 9.0\% | 7.1\% | 6.6\% | 7.2\% | 7.1\%    | 7.4\%    |

 The turnover weight is in line with the weights of the other categories.
-This says that for a single Most Categories match-up, if neither drafter has an advantage in any category, an investment in turnovers is roughly as likely as an investment in any other category to lead to flip a loss to a win
+This says that for a single Most Categories match-up, if neither drafter has an advantage in any category, an investment in turnovers is roughly as likely as an investment in any other category to flip a loss to a win

 ### 2B.
 Relying on a consistent advantage